charliecalvert/CloudNotes/Assignments/WebCrafts/WebCraftsMoreReact.md

 ## Turn it in

 Push and tell me repo and branch.
+Check for:

+- Bug fixes for isit-site-tools
+- MakeHtml files works
+  - Two dropdowns work in sync
+  - It generates HTML from markdown
+- Generates HTML based on images

 [sync]: https://help.github.com/articles/syncing-a-fork/